durgasashank7/SCT_DS_Task1/README.md

-# SkillCraft Technology Internship - Task 01

-## Population Distribution Visualization
+# Population Distribution Visualization

-### Objective
-Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable.

-### Tools & Technologies
+A data visualization project developed using Python, Pandas, and Matplotlib to represent population distribution through bar charts and graphical analysis.

+## Overview
+This project focuses on analyzing population distribution data and presenting insights using clear and interactive visualizations.
+The main objective is to understand how population varies across different categories such as age groups or regions.

+## Features
+- Population data analysis
+- Bar chart visualization
+- Data preprocessing and cleaning
+- Graphical representation of statistics
+- Easy-to-understand visual insights

+## Technologies Used
 - Python
 - Pandas
 - Matplotlib
+- Jupyter Notebook

-### Project Description
+## Project Workflow
-In this project, a futuristic neon-style bar chart was created to visualize population distribution across different age groups.

-### Features
-- Dark futuristic theme
-- Neon color visualization
-- Population distribution analysis
-- Data visualization using Python
+1. Import dataset
+2. Clean and preprocess data
+3. Analyze population distribution
+4. Create visualizations
+5. Generate insights from charts

-### Output
+## Output
-The project generates a visually appealing population distribution chart.
+The project generates meaningful bar charts and visual representations to better understand population trends and distributions.

-### Learning Outcomes
-- Data Visualization
-- Python Programming
-- Working with Matplotlib
-- Understanding categorical data visualization
+## Conclusion
+This project helped in understanding the basics of data visualization and how graphical analysis can simplify complex datasets.